Here are fascinating nuances to optimising your imagination.

 To paraphrase Dan Sulivan, from Who Not How: The success of your life can be measured by the number of quality collaborations you have going on at any one time…

 So as we look to collaborate and create, we are no longer coming from a scarcity mindset, which is a competitive mindset.
 We are looking at what’s possible.
-That is our natural state, imagining infinite possibility, creating futures, as Mother Nature intended.
+That is our natural state, imagining infinite possibility, creating new futures, as Mother Nature intended.

 #wearecompadres #goalsmadereal